-Sheila LaDouce and/or Jason Dentel Title IX Officers 239 Cayuga Street Union Springs, NY 13160 Telephone: 315-889-4110
+Jason Dentel or Sheila LaDouce Title IX Officer 239 Cayuga Street Union Springs, NY 13160 Telephone: 315-889-4110

 Alternate formats: Whenever possible this handbook may be translated or an interpreter made available upon request.
 This document can also be reproduced in large print.